chasefinch/amp-renderer/README.md

 Python AMP Renderer can be used on a block of arbitrary HTML, but when used on a full document, it inserts the AMP runtime styles and, if possible, removes the AMP boilerplate styles.

+Boilerplate styles are removed except in the following cases:
+- An AMP element uses an unsupported layout
+- `amp-audio` is used
+- `amp-experiment` is included, and there is at least one `amp-experiment` tag in the document
+- Any render-delaying extension is used.
+Currently this means:
+  - `amp-dynamic-css-classes`
+  - `amp-experiment`
+  - `amp-story`

 The AMPRenderer class inherits from [HTMLParser](https://docs.python.org/3/library/html.parser.html), and can be similarly extended.

 ## Caveats